 The fight against covid-19 on public transport

-"The finalist innovations of our Covid-19 Response Challenge can help combat Covid-19 in the transport field at this critical moment"Says Rachel Haot, Executive Director of Transit Tech Lab.
+"The finalist innovations of our Covid-19 Response Challenge can help tackle Covid-19 in the transport field at this critical time"Says Rachel Hatt, Executive Director of Transit Tech Lab.
 The eight finalists will soon begin testing their products over an eight-week trial period.
 Here they are.

 Today, the Transit Tech Lab has selected (among the more than 200 candidate technologies) 8 valid on transport in general.
 Here are the 5 that would be truly effective for public transport.